maikdrop/Titanic/README.md

 * Lightweight view presenters are used  to navigate to other view controllers or presenting alerts including the call back handling
 * ChildViewController is used to encapsulate reusable UI logic which handles UI improvements for the user, for example the animated preparation view

-Graphic 2 shows the theoretical concept of implementations in Titanic to avoid a massive GameViewController.<br />
+Graphic 2 shows the theoretical concept of implementations in Titanic to avoid a massive GameViewController.  <br /> <br />

 <figure>
   <p align="center">